-The companies in which investments are made follow good governance practices.
+The companies in which investments are made are assessed by the Investment Manager to follow good governance practices.

-The good governance practices of investee companies are assessed prior to making an investment and periodically thereafter in accordance with the Sustainability Risk Policy (the "Policy").
+The good governance practices of investee companies are assessed prior to making an investment and periodically thereafter in accordance with the Sustainability Risk Policy ("Policy").